Implicit vs Unfolded Graph Neural Networks: A General-Purpose Unfolded GNN Framework

 \subsection{Descent Iterations That Form UGNN Layers}

 We now derive descent iterations for the general loss from the previous section (and later more interpretable special cases) that will be mapped to UGNN layers.
 For this purpose, let $U^{(k)}$ denote a single gradient descent step along (\ref{eq:general_unfolded_objective}), excluding the possibly non-differentiable $\phi$-dependent term, and evaluated at some candidate point $Y^{(k)}$.
-We may compute such an abridged gradient step as
+We may compute such an abridged gradient step as\footnote{Note that here w.l.o.g.~we have absorbed an extra $W_f + W_f^\top$ factor into $f(X;W)$.}

 where $\alpha$ is the step size and $\Gamma^{(k)}$ is a diagonal matrix with $i$-th diagonal element given by